Author: Stefan Kohler

 In this article, I would like to write down a few of these thoughts.
-What we see in advertisements and in magazines every day feels like reality to people outside of the retouching industry: Impeccable models, even skin, great characters.
-If the retouching is carried out properly, the processing won’t be visible — which creates an own reality.
+What we see in advertisements and magazines every day feels like reality to people outside of the retouching industry: Impeccable models, even skin, great characters.
+If the retouching is carried out correctly, the processing won’t be visible — which creates an own reality.
 This is for many people (especially young people) a dangerous path.
-To aspire idols seems to be natural, at least until we eventually find our own way and pull our thing through.
+To aspire idols seems to be natural, at least until we eventually find our way and pull our thing through.

 For young people, this distorted reality (by retouching) can be dangerous.

 “Liquify” is probably the best example: it can be done in Photoshop with a few clicks and is hard work in “real life”.
 Overdone retouching far beyond the target idea is either not possible, dangerous, unhealthy, or self-destructive when it is made in the way of unnatural anatomy beyond the reasonable limits of the human body.

 We have a significant ethical responsibility in retouching here – and I’m very worried about the future generations.

 When we retouch within the limits of doability, I think the world is fine.
 If someone has the will to follow this (photoshopped) ideal, it is possible to do so through hard work — through extremely hard work.
 It is possible, even without pathological, self-destructive methods …